 Ever wonder why you have to turn on the AC system for the whole house just to cool the one room that you’re sitting in?
 Well, Ductless Mini Split Systems allow you to install and use cooling solutions one room at a time, instead of having to cool the whole house at once.
 Ductless split systems operate using two main components: an outdoor compressor/condenser and an indoor air handler.

-These systems are smaller than traditional central air systems and don’t require the extensive ductwork to distribute the chilled air, so they are much less invasive to install.
+These systems are smaller than traditional central air systems and don’t require the extensive ductwork to distribute the chilled air, making it much easier to install in a house.
 The inside components of the system require minimal installation and can be mounted almost anywhere in the home that has access to electricity.
 These systems are ideal for additions and renovations, where you may be adding a room or two that need climate control, but don’t necessarily need to cover the entire home.
+Split type air conditioners can also be a great replacement for your window units, as they are cost-effective and easy to install in older homes with limited space.

 Learn more on our Ductless Mini Split Installation & Service page